klao/alien-invasion/DevelopmentLog.md

 I will assume that this alien also "moves" in every round, just ends up in the same place where it started.
 This makes the end condition very simple: we just simulate for 10000 rounds or until every alien is dead.

+Question: how are aliens placed?
+Just randomly on any city?
+What if there is another alien there already?
+Or randomly "without replacement"?
+Then what if more aliens are requested than cities?
+My initial decision: place aliens "with replacement", that is randomly in any city.
+If there is another alien there then the city is destroyed then and there.
+If an alien descends on a destroyed city it dies immediately (radiation is too harsh.)
+This way we can simulate arbitrary number of aliens.
+(Otherwise we are limited to at most `2 * #cities` aliens.)

+# Events

+During the simulation various events can happen: aliens descend on cities, aliens move around, aliens fight and destroy the city they are in, etc. The assignment only asks us to print the events where a city is destroyed, but I'd prefer to handle it in a more general way (for easier testing and debugging, and just because it's more fun to have more descriptive events.)